-Twenty-four hour samples will be collected in 6-liter stainless steel canisters (sub-atmospheric) on a predetermined sampling frequency.
-Samples will be analyzed for the full-suite of Tier I and Tier II VOCs by EPA's national contract laboratory, Eastern Research Group.
-Monitoring and analysis of samples will be conducted in-accordance with EPA Method TO-15.
+Sampling began in October 2020.
+Twenty-four hour samples are collected in 6-liter stainless steel canisters (sub-atmospheric) on a predetermined sampling frequency.
+Samples are analyzed for the full-suite of Tier I and Tier II VOCs by EPA's national contract laboratory, Eastern Research Group.
+Monitoring and analysis of samples are conducted in-accordance with EPA Method TO-15.
 Ultimately, the data collected will be used to conduct a health-risk assessment by EPA.